I am a biologist based at the Scottish Association of Marine Science.

 I research how body-size and climate change interact to affect the ecology and physiology of marine fish and invertebrates.
 I use experimental and modelling approaches, and have worked on a wide range of species including intertidal invertebrates, pelagic schooling fish, and humpback whales.

-You can also check out my Publications, Research Projects and Blog where I will sporadically post about things I have been up to.
+You can also check out my Publications, Research Projects and Blog where I will (very) sporadically post about things I have been up to.

 2015 - 2017